swagatchand98/CareConnect-Backend/docs/s3-integration.md

 2. **Create an S3 Bucket**:
    - Go to the S3 service in the AWS Console
    - Click "Create bucket"
-   - Choose a unique name for your bucket (e.g., "caregiving-app-uploads")
+   - Choose a unique name for your bucket (e.g., "care-connect-app-uploads")
    - Select the region closest to your users
    - Configure bucket settings (public access, versioning, etc.)
    - Create the bucket